-Booklice are $\frac{1}{32}$ " to $\frac{1}{4}$ " (1-6 mm) in length, while silverfish and earwigs range from $\frac{1}{4}$ " to 1" (5-25 mm) in length.
+Booklice are 1/32" to 1/4" (1-6 mm) in length, while silverfish and earwigs range from 1/4" to 1" (5-25 mm) in length.
 These insects are usually associated with moisture.
 Although they are considered nuisance pests, booklice and silverfish can damage books and documents by feeding on paper and glue.
 Within apartments, earwigs feed on living and dead plant material and some insects.

-Sanitation • Drying the areas where these insects are found should eliminate the problem.
+• Sanitation: Drying the areas where these insects are found will eliminate the problem.
 The bathroom and kitchen, especially around the sinks in both locations, should be kept dry and mold free.
 The bathroom vent should be in working order and used to reduce the apartment's humidity.
 Shower curtains used by the residents should be kept unfolded to dry.
-Leaking pipes should be repaired and all cracks sealed to prevent water from entering under and behind fixtures and walls.
-Condensation should be eliminated.
+Leaking pipes are repaired and all cracks sealed to prevent water from entering under and behind fixtures and walls.
+Condensation is eliminated.

-- Soaps and detergents Soaps and detergents can be used to remove insects and clean mold that can be an insect food source. - Boric acid Boric acid is an effective, least-toxic pesticide that can be blown under cabinets and into wall voids, cracks, or any other undisturbed and dry place in an apartment.
-Bait products containing boric acid are formulated for managing silverfish. - Diatomaceous earth and silica aerogel These chemicals kill insects through desiccation and are used in the same fashion as boric acid. - Broadcast pesticides Broadcast pesticide treatments should not be used to control booklice, silverfish or earwigs in college/university facilities.
+- Soaps and detergents: Soaps and detergents can be used to remove insects and clean mold that can be an insect food source. - Boric acid: Boric acid is an effective, least-toxic pesticide that can be blown under cabinets and into wall voids, cracks, or any other undisturbed and dry place in an apartment.
+Bait products containing boric acid are formulated for managing silverfish. - Diatomaceous earth and silica aerogel: These chemicals kill insects through desiccation and are used in the same fashion as boric acid.